NanoQuant: Efficient Sub-1-Bit Quantization of Large Language Models: Abstract

 \section{Abstract}

 Weight-only quantization has become a standard approach for efficiently serving large language models (LLMs).
 However, existing methods fail to efficiently compress models to binary (1-bit) levels, as they either require large amounts of data and compute or incur additional storage.
-In this work, we propose \name, the first post-training quantization (PTQ) method to compress LLMs to both binary and \textit{sub-1-bit} levels. \name formulates quantization as a low-rank binary factorization problem, and compresses full-precision weights to low-rank binary matrices and scales.
-Specifically, it utilizes an efficient alternating direction method of multipliers (ADMM) method to precisely initialize latent binary matrices and scales, and then tune the initialized parameters through a block and model reconstruction process.
-Consequently, \name establishes a new Pareto frontier in low-memory post-training quantization, achieving state-of-the-art accuracy even at sub-1-bit compression rates. \name makes large-scale deployment feasible on consumer hardware.
-For example, it compresses Llama2-70B by 25.8$\times$ in just 13 hours on a \textit{single} H100, enabling a 70B model to operate on a consumer 8 GB GPU.
+In this work, we propose \name, a post-training quantization (PTQ) method to compress LLMs to both binary and \textit{sub-1-bit} levels. \name formulates quantization as a low-rank binary factorization problem, and compresses full-precision weights to low-rank binary matrices and scales.
+Specifically, it utilizes an efficient alternating direction method of multipliers (ADMM) solver to precisely initialize latent binary matrices and scales, and then tunes the initialized parameters through a block and model reconstruction process.
+Consequently, \name establishes a new Pareto frontier in low-memory post-training quantization, and enables sub-1-bit compression. \name makes large-scale deployment feasible on consumer hardware.
+For example, it compresses Llama-2-70B by 24$\times$ in just 13 hours on a \textit{single} H100, enabling a 70B model to operate on a consumer 8 GB GPU.
+Code is available at { \href{https://github.com/SamsungLabs/NanoQuant}{\texttt{github.com/SamsungLabs/NanoQuant}}}.